zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 This error happened because you defined total as a string, not as a number, and Ruby doesn't know how to divide a string by a number.
 It's like telling Ruby to divide the word "lemon" by 7---it has no idea what to do.
 There are two ways around this error:

-1. You could change total into a Float from the start by removing the quotes:
+* Option One: You could change total into a Float from the start by removing the quotes:
 ```ruby
 total = 64.25
 num_of_people = 4